 Rob’s life could be considered pretty extreme.
-Some would call him a hippy, living a simple self-reliant existence and dedicating his life to education and giving back, both for the environment and the people he meets.
-This scruffy looking guy has traveled the world sure, but it is his positivity and desire to make a change in the world that drew me in.
+Some would call him a hippy, living a simple self-reliant existence and dedicating his life to education and giving back, both to the environment and the people he meets.
+This scruffy-looking guy has traveled the world sure, but it is his positivity and desire to make a change in the world that drew me in.

 He wasn’t always an environmentalist though…. as you can see from the timeline below, he was your average teenager.
 Rob had your typical aspirations – “I wanted to be rich and to own lots of really impressive things”.
 After traveling the world he says he “… gained an appreciation for how diverse and immense the world is and a desire to protect it”.

 In the following five years, he sold his car and bought a bike, downgraded his possessions, got a vasectomy, bought a tiny house and started his new life.

 Rob has ridden 7,563 kilometers (4,700 miles) across America, often eating from supermarket dumpsters, in an effort to bring attention to the enormous waste of food in today's society.
 In 2011, he created The Greenfield Group, a marketing company with a sustainable initiative.

 Since then, Rob has gone a year without showering and vowed to donate 90% of any money he makes to non-profits.
 His story has been covered by many of the major media outlets as he spreads his message of ‘doing good’.

 He is also an avid adventurer, setting challenges many would never dare.
 One of these ‘challenges’ involved flying to Panama City with just the clothes on his back and his passport.
 He managed to make his way back to his home by taking on odd jobs and through the generosity of the people he met along the way.
 All this, through countries that have a bad public reputation when it comes to traveler safety.